AlienMajik/pwnagotchi_plugins/README.md

 - **Whitelisting**: Excludes specified networks from being logged or flagged during Wi-Fi and Bluetooth scans.

 - **Data Pruning**: Automatically deletes old detection records from the detections table on startup if older than prune_days.

+- **Aircraft Tracking:**  If aircraft_file is provided and exists, logs aircraft detections with details like ICAO24, callsign, and location.
+Flags potential snoopers.

+- **Mesh Networking:** If enabled, shares and receives detection data with other Pwnagotchis in the mesh, enhancing collaborative wardriving.
+Note: This feature is designed for future use and collaboration.
+I’m working on making it even better, but it’s functional and can be used now! **Recommended to turn it off for now!**

 ### Monitoring the UI